- Dr Ewan Stein

 I joined PIR as a lecturer in May 2011.
-For three years prior to that I was a postdoctoral research fellow at the Centre for the Advanced Study of the Arab World (CASAW), University of Edinburgh.
-As of September 2012 I am acting joint director of CASAW.
+I was a postdoctoral research fellow at the Centre for the Advanced Study of the Arab World (CASAW), University of Edinburgh from 2008-2011.

 My research interests include political Islam, the role of ideas in foreign policy and international relations, state-society relations and the links between social and normative change in Middle Eastern regional politics.